Written by Divinity Nutra, Updated on May 8, 2022

 Health Benefits of Apple Cider Vinegar

 Apple cider vinegar is the form of vinegar that comes from the fermentation of crushed apples.
 The process converts the sugar from the apple into acetic acid with the help of bacteria.
-This is the key component that provides ACV many of its infamous benefits.
+This is the key component that provides ACV many of its well-known health benefits.

 While ACV’s direct impact on human health lacks sufficient sources, many clinical trials have indirectly contributed to its credibility.
 Here are a few of ACV’s health benefits, backed by both research and significant anecdotal evidence.